afshinbr/ExcelToLiteDB/README.md

 # ExcelToLiteDB
 <h3>Convert Excel to LiteDB</h3>
-This is a window application created with (WPF) to convert excel files to LiteDB files. <br />
+This is a window application created by (WPF) to convert excel files to LiteDB files. <br />
 Currently it only supprts string, int, double and boolean data types.
 <br />
 <br />